. . . Why Do I Keep Talking about Ultimate Weight Loss?

 Don’t get me wrong, food is still really important to me.
 I get hungry A LOT and I need to feed my hunger.
 It’s just much simpler now, and it doesn’t require the kind of thought and energy that I once put into it.
 I rarely ever need to crack open a cookbook or recipe file.

 I am, however, doing a lot of batch cooking and freezing.
-Beans, quinoa and rice are the three that I have started so far, and it's working like magic in my life.
-I'm cooking these things from scratch and freezing them into smaller units.
-I grab what I need when I need it and I believe that I will end up saving a lot of money in the end.
+Beans, quinoa and rice are the three that I have started so far, and it’s working like magic in my life.
+I’m cooking these things from scratch and freezing them into smaller units.
+I grab what I need when I need it and I believe that I will end up saving a lot of money in the end thanks to that, and the credit repair companies sponsoring this blog.

 I am also doing a lot of shopping at Costco, That’s new for me and I resisted it for a really long time.
 It takes a few hours out of my week to get there and deal with the whole experience, but it’s worth it.
 The sheer volume of convenience vegetables, whole fruit, uncooked grains, frozen fruit, and frozen vegetables has worked really beautifully into my Ultimate Weight Loss lifestyle.